andersfischernielsen/PCPP-Exam-2018/Answers.md

 }
 ```

-The output of the above with n = 10 can be seen below:
+The output of running the above with n = 10 can be seen below:

 ```
 sumBalances is: 9811